United Kingdom Security Vetting: Applicant

 Occasionally, we may need to contact you by telephone, email or post to clarify information provided to us or request further information relevant to your circumstances.
 If you have provided more than one email address in your application, make sure you check each account regularly so that you can respond to any requests in a timely manner.
 If you do not respond to a request for further information your application may be cancelled.

 If you need an update on the progress of your application, contact your sponsor.
 Every security clearance application is unique and can take varying amounts of time to complete.
-Our Enquiry Centre are unable to provide exact timescales for your application to be completed.
+Our Helpdesk is unable to provide exact timescales for your application to be completed.

 The vetting interview

 An interview is the main worry for most people who go through the eSC, DV or eDV vetting process.
 An interview is a routine step for these levels of national security vetting.
-Occasionally, applicants going through CTC or SC level vetting may be asked to attend an interview.
+Occasionally, applicants going through CTC, Level 1B or SC level vetting may be asked to attend an interview.

-If you would feel more comfortable talking about certain matters with a different Vetting Officer (someone of your own sex, age profile, or ethnic group, for example), let us know and we will try to arrange this for you.
-Our Enquiry Centre can be contacted via email at UKSV-ContactUs@mod.gov.uk or via telephone on 01904 662644.
+If you would feel more comfortable talking about certain matters with a different Vetting Officer (someone of your own sex, age profile, faith or ethnic group, for example), let us know and we will try to arrange this for you.
+How to contact UKSV for all enquiries.

 Arranging an interview

 One of our vetting officers will contact you directly to arrange your interview.
-Vetting officers may call you from an unknown phone number or email address.
-Regularly check for any messages you have received to any phone numbers or email addresses you have supplied during the application process.
+They may call you from an unknown phone number or email address.
+Regularly check for any messages you have received to any phone numbers or email addresses you have supplied during your NSV application process.

-If you need any special facilities to enable the interview to take place, please tell the vetting officer when they contact you.
+If you need any special facilities or reasonable adjustments to enable the interview to take place, please tell our vetting officer when they contact you.

-You can ask a friend, colleague or relative to attend the interview.
-Most people prefer to be interviewed alone because of the sensitive topics that will be discussed.
+You can ask a friend, colleague or relative to attend the interview – but only if you feel able to discuss sensitive topics with them present.

 A routine eSC, DV or eDV interview will cover all aspects of your life.
 At the interview, the vetting officer will build as complete a picture of you as possible.
 The purpose of this is so we can make an informed assessment that you will be able to cope with access to sensitive information or assets at the highest levels and will not become a security risk and a threat to national security.